jondot/pcwr/README.md

 # Concurrency Primitives in a Hurry

 So we just reviewed a Mutex, a concurrent queue, Atomic, and more.
-If you're like me, by now you can't stop yourself by asking, are there other constructs I can use?
+If you are like me, by now you can't stop yourself from asking: “Are there other constructs I can use?”.

 Well the answer is a definite yes.
 Here's a quick review.